-(j) The Executive Director of the Commission may approve, provided the Executive Director gives the Commission timely notice of his decision:
+Director gives the Commission timely notice of his decision:

-1. Applications for Delivery Pre-Certification;

-2. Applications and authorization to commence operations for Delivery Endorsements pursuant to 935 CMR 500.050(5) for licensed Marijuana Microbusinesses that have complied with Commission requirements pertaining to delivery operations.
+- 1. Applications for DeliveryPre-Certification; - 2.
+Applications and authorization to commence operations for Delivery Endorsements pursuant to 935 CMR 500.050(5) for licensed Marijuana Microbusinesses that have complied with Commission requirements pertaining to delivery operations.